Cananito/Cananito.github.io/_generator/content/fitness.md

 # Fitness

-<span id="last-updated">Last updated: Aug 26, 2024</span>
+<span id="last-updated">Last updated: Oct 20, 2024</span>

+When it comes to exercise, the 3 most important things to me are:

+1. Overall health.
+1. Longevity.
+1. Performance.

-The 3 areas I aim to focus on and improve with exercise are:
+Based on that, I believe the 3 areas that are the biggest bang for the buck, and thus the ones I choose to focus on are:

 1. Strength.
 1. Mobility.
 1. Aerobic endurance.

-I believe these 3 areas are the biggest bang for the buck for maximizing longevity, physical and athletic performance, and how physically functional one can be.
-I intentionally choose to ignore hypertrophy (see reasoning below in "Why strength?").
+Notably, I intentionally choose to ignore things like hypertrophy (see reasoning below in "Why strength?").

 I mostly cover stength with barbell training, mobility with stretching, and aerobic endurance with running/jogging.